-Grupo Megacable holds 3.92% of Altán's equity, obtained through cash contributions and through a telecommunications services provision plan.
+Grupo Megacable as at December 31, 2021 had 3.9216% of Altán's equity, obtained through cash contributions and through a telecommunications services provision plan.
 Grupo Megacable may not have significant influence on the Altán operation, therefore, its participation is made through the acquisition of a special series of shares without voting rights that consists primarily of contributing services and capabilities.